 Amulet – current amulets you have received

-Most of the inventory is self-explanatory, except for one area of confusion.
-There are regular pet eggs – these will be on the “Egg” tab.
-However, any seasonal pet eggs will be on the “Event” tab because they are event specific.
+Most of the inventory is self-explanatory, except there is one area of confusion.
+Regular pet eggs will be on the “Egg” tab.
+However, any seasonal pet egg will be on the “Event” tab because they are event specific.
 So, if you get a Fire Rooster egg or a Reindeer egg, you will find it in the event section of inventory.

 The green, blue, red, and golden eggs that you see on the Events tab are “pet associated” eggs, but they are not pet eggs.
 When a pet requires this type of egg, it is in multiple amounts…..see Baby Boy, Baby Girl, Cook as examples.
 These eggs are explained in more detail in the Fortune Wheel section.

-You will see Gift for a Friend boxes on your Stamp page of inventory.
+Added note: You will see Gift for a Friend boxes on your Stamp page of inventory.
 These boxes come randomly when completing an HOS.
 For many months, they had no value or use -- that changed when the Christmas private room was created.
-When you click on a friends' tree in their Christmas room, you get a popup telling you how many of the gift boxes you have and asking you if you want to leave one for your friend.
+When you click on a friends' tree in their Christmas room 1 or their Santa sack in Christmas room 2, you get a popup telling you how many of the gift boxes you have and asking you if you want to leave one for your friend.
 Clicking yes will give that friend some random game item, will remove one gift box from your inventory, and you will receive a Santa Medallion as a thank you.

 You can gift up to 15 different friends each 24-hour day.
 There are 3 gifting time slots: